deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 And yet the last twenty years or so had been increasingly full of individuals.
 The lone Human who foiled a Hunter raid and woke the substrate species to the existence of deathworld life.
 The Rrrtk politician who had made a stand for them.
 The young woman who had personally forged a friendship between Humanity and the Gao through her own selflessness.

 The war on Gao had been won by *one man.* In the right place, at the right moment, one HEAT operator had pushed through where nobody else could, and secured the Dark Eye facility.
-Thanks to him there was still Gao.
+Thanks to him, there was still Gao.
 Thanks to that, there was the Great Father.

 Thanks to the Great Father, there was a singularity of unpredictable causality in their future.
 Thanks to the Humans, there would be no stopping it.